 Course Requirements Checklist

-There will be 4 Discussion Board Forums throughout this course.
-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided topic for each forum.
+There will be 4 Discussions throughout this course.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided topic for each discussion.
 Each thread must be 400 words and demonstrate course-related knowledge.
 All statements of fact must be supported with citations in current APA format (at least 3 in each thread).
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be 250 words and include at least 1 citation in current APA format.
 Each thread and reply must include at least 1 Holy Bible reference.

-During Module/Week 2, the student will submit a research paper topic in the form of a paragraph exploring a specific problem in Crisis Intervention.
+During Module 2: Week 2, the student will submit a research paper topic assignment in the form of a paragraph exploring a specific problem in Crisis Intervention.

 The student will critically review a total of three (3) recent peer reviewed journal articles in a format outlined in the Journal Article Review Template.
 Students should pay particular attention to how the author frames the problem, what the literature says about the problem, the methods used to prove or disprove the hypothesis, and the subsequent analysis.
 The paper must appear in the format provided in the template.
 See the assignment instructions and grading rubric for additional instructions and guidance.